Czech court jails former top executives over mine privatisation scandal

 The fraudlent privatisation of MUS was one of the most notorious scandals of the widely corrupt privatisation of state assets during the 1990s and early 2000s and one of the few that has resulted in significant criminal sanctions.

-The partly state-owned mine's executives gradually accumulated a blocking shareholding from shares floated in voucher privatisations and then concocted a mysterious Swiss foreign investor, the Appian Group, that bid to buy the state's remaining shares, using funds accumulated by the mine to pay for the clean up of environmental damage.
+The partly state-owned mine's executives gradually accumulated a blocking shareholding from shares floated in voucher privatisations and then concocted a mysterious Swiss-based foreign investor, the Appian Group, that bid to buy the state's remaining shares, using funds accumulated by the mine to pay for the clean up of environmental damage.
 They eventually reached a position where they could pressure the state to sell the remaining state-owned stake to Appian, which was actually themselves.

 Before the Prague court verdict, the only real progress in punishing the Czech fraudsters had been made by the Swiss judicial authorities, where Appian Group had its seat.
 In 2013 a Swiss court handed prison terms to five Czechs – Jiri Divis, Marek Cmejla, Antonin Kolacek, Petr Kraus, Oldrich Klimecky – and a fine to Belgian Jacques de Groote for the fraudulent takeover of MUS.